Douglas Nicholls: Road to the 1967 referendum

+Winnie Branson, who became the first South Australian state secretary of FCAATSI in 1967, along with Nicholls and other FCAATSI members Faith Bandler and Burnum Burnum, met with Prime Minister Harold Holt and MPs Gordon Bryant and William Wentworth in Canberra in February 1967 to advocate for the cause.

 FCAATSI would later become the central lobby group who were able to interface with the Federal Government.
 During this time Nicholls was known to have met and negotiated with prime ministers Robert Menzies and Harold Holt.
 However, creating the political momentum involved substantial grass roots action.
 Nicholls' daughter, Pam, recalls her father winning support from white Australians at football games: “With his friend Alick Jackomos, they used to have a card table and go and sit outside the football giving out papers, giving speeches, beckoning people to come sign the petitions for the ‘yes’ vote."Nicholls interacted with the media frequently.
 Drawing on his abilities as a preacher, he was able to deliver pithy, persuasive messages which were effective in winning over the Australian public.
 One common line of argument he made was for the "Yes" vote was:“I think it’s a matter of democratic right.
 And we will form a part of the British commonwealth of nations and there should be no legislation setup to discriminate us.The 1967 Australian referendum was an emphatic success for Nicholls and the FCAATSI leadership, with an average of 90% of Australians supporting the change they had asked for.
 Following the successful outcome of the referendum, Pastor Doug argued that much more than a legal change had been made, rather, it was:… evidence that Australians recognise Aborigines are part of the nation.